boisalai/mlops-zoomcamp-2023/module2.md

 We use `mlflow.xgboost.autolog()` to automaticaly logs the default parameters, metrics and model.

-See [Automatic Logging](https://mlflow.org/docs/latest/tracking.html#automatic-logging) for more inforaation.
+See [Automatic Logging](https://mlflow.org/docs/latest/tracking.html#automatic-logging) for more information.

 Use the Python context manager `with` statement to start the experiment un by calling `mlflow.start_run`.